binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-:hatching_chick: _My baby chick love bugs :bug:!
+:hatching_chick: _My baby chicken love bugs :bug:!
 Some bugs may exist here as I often craft this project at cafe; under a remix of music, people noises, and the jittery caused by long black.
 Please let my chick know if you spotted any, and don't forget to feed him with a star :star2:!
-Thank you & Happy coding!
-[Quoc-Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/)_
+Thank You & Happy Coding!
+[Binh Nguyen, CA 2018](https://www.linkedin.com/in/binhnguyennus/)_